 - have liver damage

 Pancreatic cancer often doesn’t exhibit symptoms until it reaches the advanced stages of the disease.
-Some of the most common symptoms can be subtle, and they include:
+Some of the most common symptoms can be subtle.
+They include:

 - loss of appetite